christinefortelny/NBCUniversalSQEDemonstration/README.md

 # NBCUniversal Testing Craft Demonstration Challenge
 Test Cases for the search end point https://images.nasa.gov/docs/images.nasa.gov_api_docs.pdf

 Automated test cases are written in java using RestAssured, TestNg, and maven.
-Test cases that have been automated are for status codes, search term parameter, center parameter, and description parameter.
+Test cases that have been automated are for status codes, q parameter, center parameter, and description parameter.

 #### Table of Contents
 1. [Test Cases](#test-cases)